 Whitaker, T. K., ‘Dr Tadhg Ó Ciardha’, Sunday Independent 19 February 1995, 20

-T. M. Carey, ‘Fertilizer requirements of sugar cane’ (PhD 1945), Rothamsted Experimental Station; available at Senate House Library.
+T. M. Carey, ‘Fertilizer requirements of sugar cane’ (PhD 1945), Rothamsted Experimental Station; available at Senate House Library, University of London.

 ‘Establishment of a microelectronics research centre’, UCC Record 55 (1980), 16-18.

 ‘$500,000 Kellogg Foundation Grant for Food Science at UCC’, UCC Record 25 (1980), 7-8.